 4 Online Yoga Resources

 If you’re suffering from migraines and you’re seeking yoga, you may need to step out of the box a bit.
-Due to the shelter-in-place mandates, most states have closed access to gyms or yoga studios.
-This means you’ll need to find some online access!
-Luckily, there’s a lot to choose from!
-In order to keep their businesses alive, most physical locations are now offering live-streamed classes.
+Luckily, there’s a lot of online resources to choose from!
+Many yoga studios offer live-streamed classes.
 On top of that, there has always been an assortment of yoga apps that you can use directly on your phone.
 Here are a couple to get you started!

-If you’re looking to invest in an exercise app that offers more than just yoga, Peloton is the perfect investment during quarantine!
+If you’re looking to invest in an exercise app that offers more than just yoga, Peloton is perfect!

 Along with the standard pilates, cycling, weight lifting, and such exercises, Peloton offers a slew of yoga for all levels!